PTSD

 • Being easily startled or frightened

-• Always being on guard or expecting danger
+• Always being on guard for danger

-• Self-destructive behavior, including self-harming, drugs, and alcohol
+• Self-destructive behavior, including drugs and alcohol

 • Trouble sleeping